Frequently Asked Questions about the Law School Admission Test (LSAT)

 In short, no. You should prepare for the LSAT as though you will only take it once.
 This advice is not meant to make what is already a very stressful test even more so.
 But rather it is meant to put the emphasis on preparation.
 The test is expensive and, for the reasons discussed below, multiple scores can create a complicated picture for law schools.
 It is simpler and cheaper to prepare well enough in advance that you do not need to retake it.

-Of course, you can retake the LSAT if you feel that you need to, and there is no limit to the number of times that you may do so.
+Of course, you can retake the LSAT if you feel that you need to.
+You may take the LSAT three times in a single testing year (roughly August through June); five times within the current and five previous years; and seven times total.
 But you should only retake the test if you feel that there is something materially different that you can do with regard to preparation, or if other factors impacted your performance on the day of the test.
 Research has shown that individuals who maintain the same study regimen and retake the test hoping for a higher score are often disappointed.
 Most, indeed, find that their scores change only by a few points, and some find that their scores actually decrease.

 Law schools to which you apply will receive all of your LSAT scores, and while they are only required by the ABA to report the highest, internally they may consider those scores as they wish.
-In the case of multiple scores, some schools may indeed take the highest, while others may feel that an average is more appropriate.
 If in retaking the exam you find that your score has changed dramatically, you should consider including an addendum in you application to address the difference.

 How do I study for the LSAT?

 The best preparation for the LSAT is a solid undergraduate program that emphasizes reading and reasoning skills, alongside dedicated study of the elements of the test itself.
 There are a variety of study materials and courses available to help students prepare for the LSAT.
-Law School Admission Council research indicates that diligent practice on previously administered LSATs is most effective in preparing for the test.
+Law School Admission Council research indicates that diligent practice on previously administered LSATs alongside some sort of structured program (even self-directed) is most effective in preparing for the test.
 Because the LSAT is an aptitude test, there is no finite body of knowledge that will be tested.

 Think about how you have prepared for previous standardized tests, such as the SATs.
 What worked well, and what didn't work?
 Your own learning style, time management habits, and budget are very important in this decision.
 Some students find that they learn best in a group (class) setting, while others work better on their own using real practice LSAT tests.
 See below for more information about prep courses.